meltstrap/miiunii/README.md

 ## What is this?

-A social networking system inspired by Nintendo's Miiverse made on Django.
+This is a social networking system inspired by Nintendo's Miiverse and made on Django and Python.

 ## Who is doing this?